hayotensor/hypermind/CONTRIBUTING.md

 ## Running benchmarks

-Currently, hivemind has three benchmark scripts for evaluating the impact of code changes on the most performance-sensitive parts of the library.
+Currently, hypermind has three benchmark scripts for evaluating the impact of code changes on the most performance-sensitive parts of the library.
 If you make a change that might introduce a regression, you may be asked by the maintainers to provide the benchmarking results for your branch and a comparison with the master branch.